kendrak922/hopeact/wordpress/wp-content/themes/hopeact/README.md

-# WORDPRESS STARTER THEME - Gulp version
+# WORDPRESS STARTER THEME -

-This theme starter provides a basic file structure for a custom WordPress theme.
-For further documentation about this Starter Theme, please reference [the Ljibrary.](https://the-ljibrary.fjorgedigital.com/books/cms-wordpress/chapter/wordpress-starter-theme)

-&nbsp;
+This theme is the result of all of the mentors, youtube videos, and paired programs I have worked with through the years.
 ---

 ## Overview of Directories and Files